Techtonica/curriculum/objectives/week-6-assessment.md

 ## Definitely Not Included

 - Promises / async
-- RegEx (at least creating them, you should still know what they are)
+- RegEx (at least the patterns of creating them, you should still know what they are)
 - CSS/jQuery/HTML
 - No conceptual questions on JavaScript (i.e. no asking what closure is or what Promise is)
 - All topics covered after Monday, 10 February 2020 are not included (e.g. Node, http.server, Express, JSON, REST, etc)